 Multicultural competency and scholarly inquiry are central commitments of our internship program and therefore are crosscutting core competencies that are embedded in each of the other core competency goals.
-Training in the core competencies occurs through both didactic and practicum experiences that include participation in department-wide core seminars and colloquia for all interns, as well as in site-specific seminars, in-service training, supervision, and teaching associated with particular rotations.
+Training in the core competencies occurs through both didactic and practicum experiences that include participation in department-wide core seminars and colloquia for all psychologists-in-training, as well as in site-specific seminars, in-service training, supervision, and teaching associated with particular rotations.
 Individual core competencies are listed below.
 Core competency training in each of the particular practicum placements/rotations is tailored to the needs of a particular target population being served (e.g., individuals whose primary language is not English).
-Interns' performance in the core competencies is assessed on an ongoing basis through individual supervision, group supervision, treatment team meeting, formal assessments completed by individual supervisors and then discussed with the interns by their primary supervisor and Training Director.
+Psychologists-in-trainings' performance in the core competencies is assessed on an ongoing basis through individual supervision, group supervision, treatment team meeting, formal assessments completed by individual supervisors and then discussed with the psychologists-in-training by their primary supervisor and Directory of Psychology Training.